Strategic voting: New Zealand

 Since New Zealand moved to mixed-member proportional representation voting in 1996, the electoral system of New Zealand has seen strategic voting regularly occur in several elections, including one party explicitly or implicitly encouraging voters to vote for a candidate other than theirs.
 This happened first in 1996 in the Wellington Central, and then in 1999 in the Coromandel.
 From 1996 until 2005, it was a regular feature in the Ohariu-Belmont electorate, which was won by Peter Dunne throughout its existence and from 2005 in the Epsom electorate which has been won solely by the ACT party since 2005.

 Poland

-In the 2023 Polish parliamentary election, websites like pogonimypis.pl (meaning "We'll chase the PiS") gave information for which voters should vote for in their constituency in order to maximize the chance of the opposition winning the extra seat.
+In the 2023 Polish parliamentary election, websites like pogonimypis.pl (meaning "We'll chase away the PiS") gave information for which parties voters should vote for in their constituency in order to maximize the chance of the opposition winning the extra seat.
 The campaign was a success, with PiS losing the majority in the Sejm.
-At the same time, a referendum with the questions asked in a persuasive way took place, with the oppositing recommending to not take the referendal card.
+At the same time, a referendum with the questions asked in a persuasive way took place, with the opposition recommending to not take the referendal card.
 The voter turnout of the referendum is 40%, making it non-binding and merely a suggestion for all the future governments.